malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 * Bahrami, B., Olsen, K., Bang, D., Roepstorff, A., Rees, G., and Frith, C. (2012).
 What failure in collective decision-making tells us about metacognition.
 Phil.
 Trans.
 R. Soc.
 B 367, 1350–1365.doi:10.1098/rstb.2011.0420 (doi:10.1098/rstb.2011.0420).

+* Bernacer, J. Murillo, J.I.
+(2014).
+The Aristotelian conception of habit and its contribution to human neuroscience.
+Front.
+Hum.
+Neurosci.
+8:883. doi: 10.3389/fnhum.2014.00883

 * Birch, J., Ginsburg, S., Jablonka, E. (2020).
 Unlimited associative learning and the origins of consciousness: a primer and some predictions.
 Biol Philos, 35:56.

 * Block, N. (1995).
 On a confusion about a function of consciousness.
 Behavioral and Brain Sciences, 18(2), 227–247. https://doi.org/10.1017/S0140525X00038188.
 [Full Text](https://www.researchgate.net/publication/28762323_On_A_Confusion_About_a_Function_of_Consciousness).